goatonabicycle/things-on-this-page/README.md

 # Things On This Page

 This will get interesting information about the page that you're currently on.
+There's zero intention to track anything, rather, highlight what extensions and pages have access to.

 ## How do I get it running?